Five challenging mountain bike trails for thrill seekers

 Helen Stubbs | December 2, 2020

-The Goldie is home to a stack of mountain bike trails, perfect for riders keen on fast winding tracks and challenging obstacles.
-From the fast, free, rocky rides at Nerang National Park to the exhilarating descents of Numinbah Valley Gravity Bike Park (NV) and Boomerang Farm Bike Park (Boomers), there’s plenty to get your wheels spinning.
+The Gold Coast is home to a stack of mountain bike trails, perfect for riders who love winding tracks and challenging obstacles.
+From the fast, free, rocky rides at Nerang National Park to the exhilarating descents of Numinbah Valley Gravity Bike Park (NV) and Boomerang Farm Bike Park (Boomers), there’s plenty of tracks to get your wheels spinning.

 The forest is sparse through parts of Pete’s but the track is mostly shaded.
-In spring the native wildflowers bloom.
 All year round, red necked wallabies graze in the park.
 If you’re new to the park, the Trailforks app can help you find your way.
 It’s also possible to take photographs of the maps at the trailhead or bottom entry.

 Starting higher on the mountain, Three Hills is a fun 2.7km long trail that you can start at the trailhead or at NG26 for a more downhill run.
 Either way, be prepared to climb more in the beginning, and to be ready to enjoy a longer descent than Pete’s.
 If you start at NG26, the trail takes you southeast, back down the mountain, through tallowwood and grey gum.
 Be prepared to roll over or around some big stones and roots in the track, and also take on navigate over or around obstacles.
 Even for a short rider like me, 29-inch tyres are my best friend on trails like Three Hills.
 It’s a lot of fun rolling over roots and rocks back down the mountain, navigating the technical terrain as the forest changes around you.
 Red wallabies make an appearance almost every time I ride this trail, and there are some good views out to the city skyline.
 I always carry plenty of water, my phone, and a small emergency/first aid kit when I ride.
 You might not have phone reception in all areas of the park.